Rights & Responsiblities

 Any scholarships, grants, and/or loans (applied for and approved), can be deducted from the direct cost.
 Scholarships/grants are gift aid and do not have to be repaid.
 Any loans borrowed must be repaid to the lender not to Methodist University, with the exception of the Federal Perkins Loan.
 To be considered for all types of financial aid at Methodist University, the Free Application for Federal Student Aid (FAFSA) must be completed.

 All institutional financial aid and most state and federal aid at is awarded to full-time day degree-seeking students (12 semester hours or more) only as opposed to part-time day or evening (full or part-time).
 Your financial aid will be revised, if you drop below full- time or if you change from the day program to the evening program.
 Generally, students living on campus as opposed to living off campus are awarded more financial aid to help with the cost of room and board.
 Therefore, if you (the student) move from on campus to off campus your financial aid must be reevaluated and scholarship money may be reduced.
 Please refer to your Award Letter.
-The top right hand corner lists your status for the fall and spring semesters as Dorm, Commuter, or Evening.
+The top left hand corner lists your status for the fall and spring semesters as Residential, Commuter, or Evening.
 It is your responsibility to notify the Office of Financial Aid immediately if this information is incorrect or changes throughout the semester or academic year.

 Your award may be revised or canceled because of a limitation of federal, state, and/or University funds, which may occur after your award was made.
 It may also be revised or canceled because of incorrect information provided by you and/or your family.
 This includes, but is not limited to, inaccurate information listed on the FAFSA, dropping below full-time day/evening status (less than 12 semester hours), moving from on campus to off campus or changing from the day program to the evening program.